caspiankeyes/AISecForge-arXiv-Publication/README.md

 This work is licensed under a **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

 #### **Legal and Strategic Framework**
-This research, **LLMSecForge**, is provided exclusively for **non-commercial use**, ensuring that its insights, methodologies, and security architectures remain within the open research community and are not exploited for proprietary gain.
+This research, **AISecForge**, is provided exclusively for **non-commercial use**, ensuring that its insights, methodologies, and security architectures remain within the open research community and are not exploited for proprietary gain.
 Any entity utilizing this framework must **attribute the original authors**, preserve all derivative works under the same licensing terms, and ensure that modifications or extensions remain freely accessible to the broader security and AI governance ecosystem.

 #### **Frontier AI Security Compliance & Competitive Integrity**
-LLMSecForge has been meticulously structured to balance **regulatory alignment, security robustness, and ethical deployment of LLMs** without introducing centralization risks or proprietary capture.
+AISecForge has been meticulously structured to balance **regulatory alignment, security robustness, and ethical deployment of LLMs** without introducing centralization risks or proprietary capture.
 This ensures that organizations navigating the evolving AI security landscape can **deploy adaptive risk mitigation strategies** while upholding transparency and sector-wide resilience.

 #### **Governance & Use Restrictions**
-**Attribution Requirement:** Any use of LLMSecForge in research, implementation, or derivative security methodologies must credit the original work.
+**Attribution Requirement:** Any use of AISecForge in research, implementation, or derivative security methodologies must credit the original work.
 **Non-Commercial Clause:** The framework cannot be incorporated into proprietary software, monetized security platforms, or closed-source AI risk assessment tools.
 **ShareAlike Enforcement:** Any modifications, refinements, or enhancements must be redistributed under **CC BY-NC-SA 4.0**, preventing knowledge hoarding or restricted-access implementations.

 #### **Strategic Intent & Industry Application**
-As AI security becomes an existential priority for **frontier AI enterprises, regulatory bodies, and global cybersecurity coalitions**, LLMSecForge serves as a **foundation for collaborative threat modeling, vulnerability standardization, and governance-ready AI security architectures**.
+As AI security becomes an existential priority for **frontier AI enterprises, regulatory bodies, and global cybersecurity coalitions**, AISecForge serves as a **foundation for collaborative threat modeling, vulnerability standardization, and governance-ready AI security architectures**.
 The **CC BY-NC-SA 4.0 license enforces ethical safeguards**, ensuring that adversarial security research remains an **open, evolving discipline** that is **immune to centralization and misuse**.

 For full license details, visit: [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 </div>